phoenixframework/phoenix/guides/docs/testing/testing_controllers.md

 $ mix test
 ```

-All of the tests should pass, but sometimes the database isn't specified properly in `config/test.exs`, or some other issue crops up.
+All of the tests should pass, but sometimes the database isn't configured properly in `config/test.exs`, or some other issue crops up.
 It is best to correct these issues now, *before* we complicate things with deliberately breaking tests!

 ### Test driving